matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

    framework as described above.
 3. Alice's client displays a QR code that Bob is able to scan if Bob's client indicated the ability to scan, an option to scan Bob's QR code if her client is able to scan.
-Bob's client prompts displays a QR code that Alice can scan if Alice's client indicated the ability to scan, and an option to scan Alice's QR code if his client is able to scan.
+Bob's client displays a QR code that Alice can scan if Alice's client indicated the ability to scan, and an option to scan Alice's QR code if his client is able to scan.
 The format for the QR code is described below.
 Other options, like starting SAS Emoji verification,